Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

     }

 ```
-The last function `callgetValue`will be call the `getValue` from the previous contract `Person.sol`.
+The last function `callgetValue`will be called the `getValue` from the previous contract `Person.sol`.
 The function will simply return the same values that the `getValue` function returns.

 ```solidity